New Haven Robbery Lawyer

 Regardless of the situation, the state’s attorney and judge take these cases extremely seriously because they involve force being used against another person.
 In many cases involving robbery, it is difficult to avoid jail time.
 This is especially true when a gun or knife is used or if the victim is injured.
 You do, however, with the help of a New Haven robbery lawyer, have options to fight these charges.

 If you have been arrested for robbery, you need to take the charges against you seriously.
 The potential consequences to you and your family can be devastating.
-At Billings & Barrett, our New Haven criminal defense attorneys will do everything we can to fight for you.
+At Billings & Barrett, our New Haven theft attorneys will do everything we can to fight for you.
 We will dissect the case against you, explain the process, and present you with your legal options.
 At Billings & Barrett, we do everything we can to fight the case and minimize the consequences.

 Degrees of Robbery